bordernone/SinglePlayerRacing/README.md

 Furthermore, I also created three different screens (three different p5 instances: game-start, game-play, game-over) to make the design more modular.
 This made the process much easier as we wouldn't have to worry about re-initializing the objects if user pressed "play again" as creating a new instance will automatically discard old objects.
 Another challenge was the scoring system which is described above.
 I also configured the audio and images used in the game.
 For the homepage, I worked on the aesthetics and data communication between frontend and backend.
 Finally, I also put together each other's work and made necessary adjustment for proper integration.

 In terms of learning outcomes, I have learned a lot doing this project.
 From handling game threads to working with inner game logic, I got a glimpse of how games are really built from scratch without using any game engine.
 I discovered a lot of great resources that made it possible to build this game.
 One of the things I am incredibly proud of is how flawless the logic of the game was and its implementation.
 There was 0 bugs reported by the people I asked to test the game, although it was missing some feature (like the obstacle not moving, which was actually the intension).

+### Pangna's Contributions and Challenges
+It is really hard to decisively divide